 Clos Du Val’s Estate Vineyards

-Following the decision to select Stags Leap District as the ideal estate home for its Cabernet Sauvignons, in 1973, Clos Du Val purchased the 180-acre Grand Val Vineyard in Carneros to grow Burgundian varietals.
+Following the decision to select Stags Leap District as the ideal estate home for its Cabernet Sauvignons, in 1973, Clos Du Val purchased the 180-acre Gran Val Vineyard in Carneros to grow Burgundian varietals.
 Just as Stags Leap District became the first AVA recognized for its distinctive soils, Carneros became the first California wine region granted AVA status specifically for its unique climate in 1983.
 Situated at the southernmost parts of the Sonoma and Napa valleys, the climate of Carneros is shaped by cooling maritime breezes and fog off San Pablo Bay, resulting in conditions that have established the region’s reputation for lush and complex Pinot Noirs and Chardonnays.